ThibauldMichel/DADA2_Phyloseq/readme.md

 The base set of primers used in the pipeline are designed to target a 312bp barcode located on a rbcL plastid gene described by from [Vasselon et al. 2017](https://www.sciencedirect.com/science/article/pii/S1470160X17303497?via%3Dihub).

-If you are using another set of primers, replace the sequence forward (FWD) and reverse (REV) in the ```scripts/DADA2.R``` script lines 36 and 40.
+If you are using another set of primers, replace the sequence *Forward* (FWD) and *Reverse* (REV) in the ```scripts/DADA2.R``` script lines 36 and 40.

 Each primers sequences has to be between double quotes, and different primers has to be separated by a comma.
-In the base pipeline, three forward primers and two forwards are used as follow.
+In the base pipeline, 3 *Forward* primers and 2 *Reverse* are used as follow.

 ```
 FWD <- c("AGGTGAAGTAAAAGGTTCWTACTTAAA",